Skip to product information

 Dear Sir,

-I am very grateful for your information and, one day, I will allow myself to accept your invitation to observe your device in operation.
-I will be careful to inform you two days in advance.
+I am very grateful for your information and one day I will allow myself to accept your invitation to observe your device in operation.
+I will be sure to inform you two days in advance.

-Please accept, sir, the certainty of my distinct feelings.
+Please accept, sir, the assurance of my distinguished sentiments.

 Emile Zola.

-Here, Emile Zola thanks the recipient for some information and expresses his willingness to accept the invitation to see "the device work" .
+Here, Emile Zola thanks the recipient for some information and expresses his willingness to accept the invitation to see "the device in action" .

 Émile Zola (1840 - 1902) was one of the most important writers in French literature.
-The son of an Italian engineer, he grew up in Aix-en-Provence where he became friends with the famous painter Paul Cezane and, later, with the painter Edouard Manet.
-However, convinced of his talent as a writer, he decided to dedicate himself to literature and began as a journalist, writing columns for newspapers, in which he showed himself politically engaged.
+The son of an Italian engineer, he grew up in Aix-en-Provence, where he became friends with the famous painter Paul Cezanne and, later, with the painter Edouard Manet.
+However, convinced of his talent as a writer, he decided to dedicate himself to literature and began as a journalist, writing columns for newspapers, in which he showed himself to be politically engaged.

-His most famous text is the open letter entitled "J'accuse (I Accuse)" .
-Published on the front page of the Parisian newspaper L'Aurore, in 1898.
-In it, Emile Zola accused the French government of anti-Semitism against Captain Alfred Dreyfus, a Jewish officer in the French army, convicted of treason.
+His most famous text is the open letter entitled "J'accuse" (I Accuse) , published on the front page of the Parisian newspaper L'Aurore in 1898.
+In it, Emile Zola accused the French government of anti-Semitism against Captain Alfred Dreyfus, a Jewish officer in the French army who had been convicted of treason.

-Influenced by Honoré de Balzac's "Human Comedy" , another great reference in French literature, Emile Zola wrote the series "The Rougon-Macquart ", made up of 20 novels, the best known being "Germinal" (1885) which describes, in detail, very accurate, the terrible living conditions of workers in a coal mine in France.
+Influenced by Honoré de Balzac's "Comedie humaine" , another great reference in French literature, Emile Zola wrote the series "Les Rougon-Macquart ", composed of 20 novels, the best known being "Germinal" (1885) which describes, in very precise detail, the terrible living conditions of workers in a coal mine in France.

-In this letter, whose addressee is not identified, Emile Zola demonstrates his interest in learning about an invention, a very important aspect of the writer's personality.
-Son of an engineer and inventor of naturalism, Zola always showed an interest in new techniques, scientific research and inventions, a taste that clearly appears in his works.
+In this letter, whose recipient is not identified, Emile Zola shows his interest in learning about an invention, a very important aspect of the writer's personality.
+The son of an engineer and inventor of naturalism, Zola always showed an interest in new techniques, scientific research and inventions, a taste that is clearly evident in his works.

 View full details